-At the same time, international diplomatic efforts aimed at convening a peace conference in Geneva were under way.
-Kissinger ushered in an era of shuttle diplomacy with nonstop trips between the two capital cities.
-On December 6, Dayan traveled to Washington for talks with the U.S. administration about the agreements and U.S. security assistance.
-A conference was convened in the Geneva on December 21 with the participation of the United States, Soviet Union, Egypt, Jordan, and Israel.
-Syria was conspicuously absent.
-The conference deliberations concluded on January 9, 1974, without achieving any significant result.
-The serious differences of opinion between the two sides were resolved by Kissinger in person, shuttling from one leader to another.
-In the end, the arrangements were bilateral, between Israel and Egypt, rather than regional in nature.
+With efforts also underway to convene a peace conference in Geneva, Kissinger began his shuttle diplomacy with nonstop trips.
+On December 6, Dayan traveled to Washington for talks about the agreements and U.S. security assistance.
+A conference in Geneva, convened on December 21 with the United States, Soviet Union, Egypt, Jordan, and Israel (Syria was conspicuously absent), concluded on January 9, 1974, without significant results.
+The serious differences between the two sides were resolved by Kissinger, who shuttled between the leaders, leading to a bilateral arrangement between Israel and Egypt, rather than a regional one.

-Israel and Egypt signed a separation of forces agreement at the 101st kilometer on January 18, 1974.
-The agreement stated that Israel would withdraw 20 kilometers from the canal and that the evacuated zone would be demilitarized on the basis of several parameters.
-The Suez Canal would reopen to shipping, which occurred in June 1975 after it was cleared of material and sunken ships.
-Nonetheless, throughout the entire period, exchanges of fire continued between the armies.
-After the signing, talks between the two Chiefs of Staff continued until March 5, 1974, in tandem with preparations for setting the new lines.
-However, in the north, heavy artillery warfare continued because of Syria’s attempt to pressure Israel to withdraw from its territory and make political concessions.
-On June 5, 1974, two days after the Rabin government was sworn in (following Golda Meir’s resignation announcement in April), a separation of forces agreement – in effect to this day – was finally signed in the Golan Heights.
+On January 18, 1974, Israel and Egypt signed a separation of forces agreement at the 101st kilometer entailing an Israeli withdrawal of 20 kilometers from the canal and demilitarizing the evacuated zone.
+Following the agreement, the Suez Canal reopened to shipping in June 1975, after it was cleared of war material, although exchanges of fire between the armies continued.
+Despite ongoing artillery warfare in the north, a separation of forces agreement, still in effect today, was signed in the Golan Heights on June 5, 1974, soon after the Rabin government took office following Meir’s April resignation.

-In the two-month period between the end of the war and the Geneva peace conference, Egypt and Syria rebuilt their armies with Soviet supplies.
-The situation during this period on the fronts was very tense; Israel’s leadership could not discount the possibility that hostilities might break out again, and therefore had to plan for two different eventualities: one of agreements and calm, and one of escalation to another round of warfare.
-Israel assumed that Egypt would try to break the siege of the Third Army and sever the Israeli bridgehead, making the besiegers the besieged.
-Dayan supported the idea of preparing for both scenarios at one and the same time: readying the army for a resumption of battle and negotiating for a settlement on the assumption that a long-term agreement was within reach.
-During the talks, Dayan directed the Israeli side to take a hardline approach to Egyptian violations of the agreement.
-He felt that Egypt would exploit any sign of weakness to press for concessions and an unbalanced agreement.
-Dayan’s subordinates, especially Israel Tal, the new Southern Command commander, and Aharon Yariv, who was in charge of the talks, did not always understand this dual stance.
-The fact that Tal and Yariv questioned Dayan suggests that Dayan’s authority never fully recovered its pre-war status.
+In the two months between the war’s end and the Geneva peace conference, Egypt and Syria replenished their armies with Soviet supplies, resulting in a tense situation on the fronts.
+Israel’s leadership had to anticipate either a potential peace or another round of warfare, with Egypt trying. to break the siege of the Third Army and sever the Israeli bridgehead.
+Dayan wanted to prepare for peace and war simultaneously.

+During the talks, Dayan took a hardline approach toward any Egyptian violations of the agreement, believing Egypt would exploit any weakness to demand excessive concessions.
+Dayan’s subordinates, especially Israel Tal and Aharon Yariv, found his dual approach confusing, suggesting that that Dayan’s authority never fully recovered its pre-war status.